DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 4. Forward valid queries unmodified to the server
 5. Verify server responses:

-   - Check that the response is smaller than the query
+   - For encrypted DNSCrypt responses, check that the response is smaller than the query
+   - For certificate responses, check that the response transaction ID and query name match the relayed certificate query
    - Validate the response format (either starts with resolver magic or is a certificate response)
    - Forward valid responses unmodified to the client